SAP Negotiations

 If SAP resists outright reductions, negotiate flexibility to reallocate the spend.
 For example, if you drop 200 users of one cloud service, you can apply that value to another SAP product or additional modules you need, rather than simply losing it.

-Another angle is committing to growth but with a safe exitโ€”for instance, agreeing on a range (โ€œbetween 800 and 1000 usersโ€) rather than a fixed number and billing actuals within that range.
+Another approach is to commit to growth while ensuring a safe exitโ€”for instance, agreeing on a range (โ€œbetween 800 and 1000 usersโ€) rather than a fixed number and billing actuals within that range.
 At a minimum, ensure you can drop unused licenses at the end of the term without a โ€œrequired renewalโ€ of the same count.

 Thatโ€™s money wasted that procurement could have saved with a flexibility clause.
 Another pitfall is focusing only on adding future licenses (SAP will gladly include easy terms for you to add moreโ€”they want that), but not the right to reduce.